radlakha/radlakha.github.io/_posts/2023-04-04-working-with-repos-on-github.md

     ```bash
     git status
     git add *
-    git commit -m 'Did this and that'
+    git commit -m 'Do this and that'
     # the first time
     git push origin this_is_the_branch_i_will_be_working_on
     # subsequently you can just say